danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ### Questioning Radiation

 He also raised a more provocative point: radiation itself may work against the goal.
 Other researchers have found that [irradiated brain tissue creates conditions that favor more aggressive tumor regrowth](https://pmc.ncbi.nlm.nih.gov/articles/PMC8585920/), which may explain why recurrences after radiation often come back worse.
-He argues this makes the case for human trials comparing KMT plus low-dose chemo against full standard of care.
+He argues this makes the case for human trials comparing KMT plus low-dose chemo against chemo + radiation.

 ### Management, Not Cure